blusewill/SchoolLinux-v2/README.md

 [School Linux Version 1](https://github.com/blusewill/SchoolLinux)

-but today I am revivaling this project to make it based on [Debian](https://www.debian.org/) and have better experience and more tools!
+but today I am revisiting this project to make it based on [Debian](https://www.debian.org/) and have better experience and more tools!

 ---